GraninNikita/DVA-C02/README.md

     - `NEW_IMAGE` - The entire item, as it appears after it was modified, is written to the stream.
     - `OLD_IMAGE` - The entire item, as it appeared before it was modified, is written to the stream.
     - `NEW_AND_OLD_IMAGES` - Both the new and the old item images of the item are written to the stream.
+- DynamoDB Streams is subject to a 24-hour lifetime

 # Kinesis